Our fear of forgetting important things

 Strategies and tools

 I get that.
 But we are now, most of us, moving much much faster than that.
-Hey - even business strategies for online business are not that long lived.
-You often get a change to say what is the next most important thing several times a month.
+Hey - even business strategies for online business are not that long-lived.
+You often get a chance to say what is the next most important thing several times a month.
 Releases several a week.
 Or per day even.

 If you read closely above you might have noticed that I repeated a few things.
 That was not by accident.
 Because instead of getting detailed control on the how and what control will shift to steering more from the why part.
 Why are we doing this?
 What does success look like?
 What business metrics do we want to affect?